elastic/ecs-dotnet/src/Elastic.Extensions.Logging.Console/README.md

 ## Usage

-The console logging provider and formatter can be setup using a simple extension method.
+The console logging provider and formatter can be set up using a simple extension method.

 ```csharp
 .ConfigureLogging((_, loggingBuilder) => loggingBuilder.AddEcsConsole())